GoogleCloudPlatform/jit-groups/README.md

 # Just-In-Time Access

-Just-In-Time Access is an AppEngine application that lets you manage just-in-time privileged access to Google Cloud projects.
+Just-In-Time Access is an open source application that lets you implement just-in-time privileged access to Google Cloud resources.

-## Synopsis

-Just-In-Time Access adds the notion of _eligible role bindings_ to Cloud IAM.
+Just-In-Time Access adds _eligible role bindings_ to Cloud IAM.
 Unlike a [regular IAM role binding](https://cloud.google.com/iam/docs/overview#cloud-iam-policy), an eligible role binding doesn't grant the user access to a project yet:
 Instead, a user first has to _activate_ the binding on demand by using the Just-In-Time Access application.